 For example, let’s say you’ve decided to focus on Cold Processed Bar Soap.
 Now you can expand your offering by having a variety of bar soaps to choose from.
 You could offer bar soap in:

 You don’t have to add on new products or learn new skills to expand what you offer.
-Brainstorm the options you can offer your product in to build collections and variation for your customer to shop.
+Brainstorm the options you can offer your product in to build collections and variation for your customer to shop at craft shows.

 For more info on creating cohesive collections, my free 5 day challenge has a free download in the first email, which will walk you through building your collections.

-Now let’s explore if what you want to sell aligns with what people want to buy.
+Now let’s explore if what you want to sell aligns with what people want to buy at craft shows.
 There are a few reasons people shop so think about how your products might fit into each one.

 First, buying is broken down into the recipient.
 Is the item for the buyer or to be given to someone else?